go-faster/jx/README.md

 * Validation

 See [usage](#Usage) for examples.
-Mostly suitable for low-level json manipulation with high performance and control.
+Mostly suitable for low-level json manipulation when high performance and control are needed.
 Used in [ogen](https://github.com/ogen-go/ogen) for json (un)marshaling code generation.

 ## Why